openziti/ziti-doc/README.md

 flavor of bash.
 If the script doesn't funtion - open an [issue](./issues) and someone will look into it.

 After cloning this repository open the bash shell and execute the [](gendoc.sh) script.

+You can then run `docfx serve docs` to serve the html and view it in a browser.